flant/shell-operator/METRICS.md

 The metric name is used as-is, so several hooks can export same metric name.
 It is responsibility of hooks‘ developer to maintain consistent label cardinality.

-Note that there is no mechanism to expire this kind of metrics except the process restart.
-It is a default behaviour of prometheus-client.
+Note that there is no mechanism to expire this kind of metrics except the shell-operator restart.
+It is the default behavior of prometheus-client.

-### grouped metrics
+### Grouped metrics

 The common cause to expire a metric is a removed object.
-It means that object is no longer in "snapshot" and the hook can't recreate labels to identify metric that should be expired.
+It means that the object is no longer in the snapshot, and the hook can't identify the metric that should be expired.

-To solve this, use "group" field in metric operations.
-When Shell-operator receives operations with "group" field, it expires previous metrics with the same group and apply new metric values.
+To solve this, use the "group" field in metric operations.
+When Shell-operator receives operations with the "group" field, it expires previous metrics with the same group and applies new metric values.
 This grouping works across hooks and label values.

-To expire all metrics in group, there is a field "action" with value "expired":
+To expire all metrics in a group, there is a field "action" with value "expired":

 ```
  {"group":"group_name_1", "action":"expired"}